eerickson5/git-interactive/README.md

  ```
  npm install
  ```
- 4. Run the app on a development server
+ 4. Run the app on a development server on [http://localhost:3000](http://localhost:3000)
  ```
  npm start
  ```

- 5. Open [http://localhost:3000](http://localhost:3000) if it wasn't opened by default
+ ## Contributing

+ Pull requests are always welcome.
+I would love to develop this project with someone and learn that side of git/GitHub as well.